 In the modern context, the circumstances of the enslaved person are crucial to identifying what practices constitute slavery.
 Elements of control and ownership, often accompanied by the threat of violence, are central to identifying the existence of slavery.
 The migrant worker whose passport has been confiscated by his or her employer, the child sold into prostitution, or the “comfort woman” forced into sexual slavery all have the element of choice and control of their lives taken from them and passed to a third party, either an individual or a State.

-For international standards to eliminate slavery and its contemporary forms
+Read all international standards relating to slavery and its contemporary forms.

 About the forms of slavery that may be awarded grants from the Fund